Easy Craft: How to Make Recycle Ribbon Christmas Card

 a plain white card,

-some color papers,
+recycle color papers,

 color markers for colorful wordings.